jamezmca/learn-to-code/course notes/html_css.md

 They're also the perfect entry point for any new or beginner developer to start learning and get their hands dirty.
 Master these, and you'll have the ultimate foundation for your programming journey.

+*The goal is to become familiar with the material and understand it, not to memorize it.
+All great developers have reference material they regularly refer to and this resource will always be here should you need it :)*

 ## Resources

-Here are some resources you might find helpful!
+Here are some links you might find helpful!

 * The Internet Is Hard -> https://internetingishard.netlify.app/
 * Learn HTML & CSS -> https://youtu.be/70T2GMDKl6M